• Skip to primary navigation

 [00:00:07.59] Response by Interviewee: Okay, well, I'm Tolu, you already know that.
 I'm a paramedic.
 I went to the University of Pittsburgh up in Pennsylvania and graduated with a degree in emergency medicine.
 I grew up in Houston, Texas, and I am a passionate Texan.
 Even though I went away for school, I came back as soon as I could, and I love growing up here.
 I'm a child of two Nigerian immigrants who made it to Texas as fast as they could.

 I love working in health care, and I think it's one of the best ways we can serve our community, which is something I'm passionate about.
-In undergrad I was part of an organization that focused on service in the community, and did work with the Boys and Girls Club, and a bunch of different organizations that's really focused on meeting the people within our community, meeting their needs the best we could but not in a way that we were superior, but just meeting them where they were at.
+In undergrad, I was part of an organization that focused on service in the community and did work with the Boys and Girls Club and a bunch of different organizations that are really focused on meeting the people within our community, meeting their needs the best we could but not in a way that we were superior, but just meeting them where they were at.

 I would say that one of the attributes I think best define myself is that I'm very calm during a crisis.
 I think most paramedics should be that it would probably be problematic if they wouldn't be.
 But I really learned it when I was in my clinical education that I could be calm during crisis because my preceptor pointed it out that when we had somebody (coding?) in front of us, instead of getting frenzied or frantic I would just call myself down and see what we could do to do some work.
 And that training has served me very well in a lot of scenarios, in the ER, in the ambulance, in real life.
 Yeah, what else is there to say?